Mati365/ckeditor5-phoenix/README.md

 ### Watchdog prop 🐶

 By default, the `<.ckeditor>` component uses a built-in watchdog mechanism to automatically restart the editor if it crashes (e.g., due to a JavaScript error).
 The watchdog periodically saves the editor's content and restores it after a crash, minimizing the risk of data loss for users.

-#### How it works ⚙️

-- If the editor crashes, it is automatically restarted without requiring a page reload.
-- The editor's content is periodically saved in the browser's memory.
-- After a restart, the last saved content is automatically restored.

-This feature is especially useful in applications where reliability and data safety are important.

 #### Disabling the watchdog 🚫